jsweitzer/fast.ai.course_V3_notes/Lesson1_image_classification/DeepResidualLearningForImageRecognition_notes.md

 The formulation of F(x) + x can be realized by [feedforward neural networks](https://en.wikipedia.org/wiki/Feedforward_neural_network) with "shortcut connections".
 Shortcut connection skip one or more layers.
 In the case of a deep residual neural network, the shortcut connections perform identity mapping, and their outputs are added to the outputs of the stacked layers.
 Identity shortcut connections do not add extra parameters or computational complexity.
 A large deep residual neural network can still be trained end-to-end by [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) with [backpropagation](https://en.wikipedia.org/wiki/Backpropagation).

+**Residual learning**

+Consider H(x) as an underlying mapping to be fit by a few stacked layers (not neccessarily the entire net), with x denoting the inputs to the first of these layers.
+In residual learning, the neural net layers are explicitly set to approximate a residual function F(x) := H(x) - x, with the original function becoming F(x) + x.

+If added layers can be constructed as identity mappings, a deeper model should have a training error no greater than its shallower counter part.